pleb/blog/posts/minimal-nextjs-blog-part2-post-links.md

 ---

 In [part 3](/posts/minimal-nextjs-blog-part3-show-post) I render a single blog post to the screen.
-Like this part, it's amazing (Again, Self Certified).
+Like this part, it's amazing (Self Certified).

 ## Source